Although it was introduced around the same time, the Bill of Rights is separate from the main constitution.

 Despite the rejection of these two amendments, the remaining ten eventually came to be widely agreed upon by most states.

-After the first thirteen states ratified the Constitution and officially joined the Union, all later states which would later join the Union also had to agree to respect the Constitution, including the Bill of Rights.
+After the first thirteen states ratified the United States Constitution and officially joined the Union, all later states that would subsequently join the Union had to agree to respect the constitution, including the Bill of Rights.

 As you can see, there is a fairly complicated constitutional amendment process.